minio/operator/docs/cert-manager.md

 ```shell
 kubectl apply -f sts-tls-certificate.yaml
 ```
-This will create a secret called `sts-tls` in the `minio-operator` namespace,
+This creates a secret called `sts-tls` in the `minio-operator` namespace.

 > [!IMPORTANT]
-> The secret name is not optional, please make sure the secret name is `sts-tls` by setting `spec.secretName: sts-tls` as in the example above.
+> The secret name is not optional.
+Make sure the secret name is `sts-tls` by setting `spec.secretName: sts-tls` as in the example above.

 ### Create TLS certificate for Console service

-Request Cert Manager ti issue a new certificate including the following DNS domains for console:
+Request Cert Manager to issue a new certificate including the following DNS domains for console:

 ```shell
 console